Code-Institute-Submissions/MS2-9/README.md

   - This is used to choose a font style for the website that is simple and modern, found and using Open-Sans font family.

 - [Favicon](https://favicon.io)
-  - To include an icon on my tab.
+  - To include an icon on the web browser tab.

 - [StackEdit](https://stackedit.io/)
   - To write and edit the raw README file.